rhel-labs/learn-katacoda/file-permissions/step5.md

 </pre>

 The third and fourth column of this output are the user and group that own the file.
 Right now, __root__ is the owner in both cases.
-Switch to the guest terminal and attempt to read the file:
+Switch to the rhel terminal and attempt to read the file:

 `cat tasks.txt`{{execute T2}}